-A variance may be requested for the \$20,000 limit and approved by ODP for any of the following situations: • Maintenance or repair to existing home accessibility adaptations when it is not covered by a warranty or home owners insurance and the maintenance or repair is more cost effective than replacing the home accessibility adaptation.
+A variance may be requested for the \$20,000 limit and approved by ODP for any of the following situations:

+- Maintenance or repair to existing home accessibility adaptations when it is not covered by a warranty or home owners insurance and the maintenance or repair is more cost effective than replacing the home accessibility adaptation. - If the participant has a medically complex condition and there is a change to the participant's medical condition or status that require additional home accessibility adaptations.